 Keep your cool.

 Some spouses never cuss or get insulting unless they are emotionally upset.
-When their heart rate goes above 100 beats per minute, they enter into a state called: "Diffuse Physiological Arousal" or "flooding."
+When their heart rate goes above 100 beats per minute (85 for the physically fit among us), they enter into a state called: “Diffuse Physiological Arousal” or “flooding.”
 We teach couples how to recognize when they are flooded and to separate before they say mean or hurtful things.

-If your husband gets verbally abusive after he floods, learning how to recognize the signs of flooding.
-Take a break from the conversation, when that happens, for 20 minutes.
+If your husband gets verbally abusive after he floods, learn how to recognize the signs of flooding.
+Take a break from the conversation when that happens.
+Read a book, take a walk, and get your mind off of the argument for 20 minutes.
 That break can go a long way toward greater marital happiness.

-Strategies like learning to make complaints, talk from your own perspective and separate when either of you is flooded often stop name-calling and cursing.
-Study tips on effective communication to improve your skills or reach out to learn more about intensive couples counseling!
+Strategies like learning to make complaints, talk from your own perspective and separating when either of you is flooded often stop name-calling and cursing.
+Study tips on effective communication to improve your skills, or reach out to learn more about intensive couples counseling!

 Get Help.